egandavidpatrick-del/project-navigator/README.md

 Asynchronous background server responsible for:

 * Background monitoring
+* Full record unlocking traceability
-* Operational traceability logging
+* Operational logging
 * Automated health monitoring
-* Hidden background service execution

 Both Enola Client and Enola Service are packaged and deployed within a single executable, with a dedicated installer handling setup and configuration automatically.